MFuglsang/Q-ETL/docs/4. workers/attributes.md

 **QGIS processing algorithem : native:fieldcalculator **

-Opens the field calculator (see [Expressions](https://docs.qgis.org/3.28/en/docs/user_manual/expressions/expression.html#id5)).
+Scripting the field calcualtor (see [Expressions](https://docs.qgis.org/3.28/en/docs/user_manual/expressions/expression.html#id5)).
 You can use all the supported expressions and functions.

 A new layer is created with the result of the field calculator.